CrimsonCard Terms & Conditions

 - Funds loading options include:

-- Credit Card or Check: A deposit processing fee (See 'Schedule of Fees') is assessed when using this payment option.
-This fee will be charged for each credit card or check deposit transaction.
+- Credit Card or Check: A funds load-processing fee (See ‘Schedule of Fees’) is assessed when using this payment option.
+This fee will be charged for each credit card or check load transaction.
 Cardholders may only add funds via check by delivering a completed check at a Crimson Card office.

-- Family and friends of Cardholder can also load funds to the CrimsonAccount through an online portal, but they cannot use the CrimsonAccount or view the balance of the CrimsonAccount through that portal.
+- Family and friends of Cardholder can also load funds onto the CrimsonAccount through an online portal, but they cannot use the CrimsonAccount or view the balance of the CrimsonAccount through that portal.